 THE RIPLEY and Heanor News is running a special community Diamond Jubilee fundraising campaign in tribute to the Queen.

-We have teamed up with Amber Valley Borough Council and aim to plant a set of fitting new trees in each town, along with commemorative plaques to mark the 60-year reign of Queen Elizabeth II.
+We have teamed up with Amber Valley Borough Council and aim to plant fitting new trees in each town, along with commemorative plaques to mark the 60-year reign of Queen Elizabeth II.

 We need the help of the community to fund the special trees and plaques and are asking you to donate the spare pennies you have stored in jam jars and pots in your homes.